isabelc/Comment-Notifier-No-Spammers/readme.txt

 == Changelog ==

+= 1.5.3 =
+* New - New option to disable the inline CSS styles.
+* Fix - Don't import invalid subscribers from other plugins.
+Version 1.5.2 had a bug which would import subscribers from "Subscribe to Comments Reloaded" and "Subscribe to Comments" plugins, **as is**.
+Now, only subscribers with valid emails will be imported from those plugins.
+(This bug did not apply to you if you had never used either of those 2 plugins.)
+In addition, upon updating to version 1.5.3, any invalid spammy subscribers that were erroneously imported from other plugins will be removed from our subscriber list.
+However, note that we do NOT remove any data that was inserted and attached to the posts by those 2 plugins.
+This means that if you had spammy, invalid subscribers with invalid emails attached to your posts, they still remain there because this plugin doesn't modify any postmeta.
+Those 2 plugins attach the subscribers to the actual post as "postmeta" and that data will remain there unless those plugins have a way to remove its data.
+(I will soon release an extra utility plugin that you can use to clean that data from those plugins.)
+* Tweak - Add scrollbars to the message preview in the settings page.
+* Tweak - Simplify settings names.

 = 1.5.2 =
 * New - Easily switch from the "Subscribe to Comments" plugin by Jaquith.
 Also, improved importing for subscribers from the "Subscribe to Comments Reloaded" plugin.
 * New - Replace tags with sample text in preview.
 This means you get a better preview of the message body when you click "preview".